".Page 158 of 190

 “Construction of the Mini Stadium at La Fargue”.

-This discrepancy will affect the future implementation of the project as funds will have to come
+This discrepancy will affect the future implementation of

 from other sources to enable successful implementation.